 Benefit Rate is the rate or rates assigned to Pension Credits earned during a particular time period, and used to calculate the amount of your monthly pension benefit.
 The Benefit Rates are based on employers' Contribution Rates for a specific period of time.
-See discussion on pages 8-9 regarding "Pension Credit Benefit Rates" and "Adjusted Benefit Rate if You Work at a Base Contribution Rate."
+See discussion starting on page 12 regarding "Pension Credit Benefit Rates" and "Adjusted Benefit Rate if You Work at a Base Contribution Rate."